John Thirkell

 John Thirkell is a British trumpet and flugelhorn player, who has appeared on hundreds of pop, rock, and jazz recordings.
-Through the 1980s and early 1990s he was on at least one album in the UK Charts continuously, without a break, for over 13 years.
-In 2009 he had two consecutive UK No.1 singles with Pixie Lott and was the first person to be inducted into the Musician's Union "Hall of Fame."
-In 2022 he scored his 27th No.1 album playing on Olly Murs "Marry Me".
+Through the 1980s and early 1990s, he was on at least one album in the UK Charts continuously, without a break, for over 13 years.
+In 2009, he had two consecutive UK No.1 singles with Pixie Lott and was the first person to be inducted into the Musician's Union "Hall of Fame."
+One of his recent number-one albums that he performed on includes Olly Murs' 2022 album Marry Me.
+According to Thirkell's own research, he has performed on 36 number-one albums, with his 36th occurring on Shania Twain's 2023 album Queen of Me.

 He is also known for playing with Level 42 in partnership with fellow Brit and saxophonist Gary Barnacle.

-His other credits include work with artists such as Rod Stewart, George Michael, Lisa Stansfield, Jamiroquai, UB40, Cher, Tina Turner, Pet Shop Boys, Swing Out Sister, Spice Girls, BTS and many more, along with stints in the Buddy Rich Band and Gil Evans Orchestra.
+His other credits include work with artists such as Rod Stewart, George Michael, Lisa Stansfield, Jamiroquai, UB40, Cher, Tina Turner, Pet Shop Boys, Swing Out Sister, Spice Girls, BTS, and many more, along with stints in the Buddy Rich Band and Gil Evans Orchestra.
 He is also the producer of covers band Red Sauce.